Regularisation of Neural Networks by Enforcing Lipschitz Continuity: Computing the Lipschitz Constant

 Recently developed feed-forward architectures often include residual connections between non-adjacent layers~\citep{he2016}.
 These are most commonly used to construct structures known as residual blocks:

 where the function composition may contain a number of different linear transformations and activation functions.
-In most cases the composition is formed by two convolutional layers, each preceded by a batch normalisation layer and a ReLU function.
+In most cases, the composition is formed by two convolutional layers, each preceded by a batch normalisation layer\footnote{We discuss batch normalisation and the corresponding Lipschitz constant in Section~\ref{sec:batchnorm} below.} and a ReLU function.
 While networks that use residual blocks still qualify as feed-forward networks, they no longer conform to the linear chain of function compositions we formalised in Equation~\ref{eq:feed-forward}.
 Fortunately, networks with residual connections are usually built by composing a linear chain of residual blocks of the form given in Equation~\ref{eq:residual-block}.
 Hence, the Lipschitz constant of a residual network will be the product of Lipschitz constants for each residual block.
-For a $k_1$-Lipschitz function, $f_1$, and a $k_2$-Lipschitz function, $f_2$, we are interested in the Lipschitz constant of their sum:
+Each block is a sum of two functions (see Equation 18).
+Thus, for a $k_1$-Lipschitz function, $f_1$, and a $k_2$-Lipschitz function, $f_2$, we are interested in the Lipschitz constant of their sum:

 which can be rearranged to

 The subadditivity property of norms and the Lipschitz constants of $f_1$ and $f_2$ can then be used to bound Equation~\ref{eq:associative-rearrange} from above:

 Thus, we can see that the Lipschitz constant of the addition of two functions is bounded from above by the sum of their Lipschitz constants.
 Setting $f_1$ to be the identity function and $f_2$ to be a linear chain of function compositions, we arrive at the definition of a residual block as given in Equation~\ref{eq:residual-block}.
 Noting that the Lipschitz constant of the identity function is one, we can see that the Lipschitz constant of a residual block is bounded by